plonerma/growing-review/src/summaries/caiEfficientArchitectureSearch2017.md

+---
+shorttitle: NAS using Network Transformations
+why: NAS
+when: Fixed schedule
+where: Decided by RL agent
+how: "Function-preserving transformations"
+---

 @caiEfficientArchitectureSearch2017 propose using a reinforcement learning (RL) agent as a meta-controller in order to decide when and where the network is grown (using function-preserving transformations).